 A lot of times, fat is cut to very low levels on a diet, but this isn’t always necessary.
 Eating fat won't make you fat, especially when you are decreasing calories in the first place.

 Dietary fat is not only essential for health but can also make your diet feel a bit more satisfying by adding flavor to food.
-Moreover, fat is a source of long-lasting energy, and some find higher fat intakes to be more satiating (8).
+Moreover, fat is a source of long-lasting energy, and some find higher fat intake to be more satiating (8).

 To ensure you aren't cutting fat too low, aim to get anywhere from 20 to 40% of your calories from fat.

 Because carbs will fill the gap in your remaining calorie needs, you can calculate dietary fat amounts based on your activity level (more on this in a minute).

 The more active you are, the more carbs you will need, so you can scale fat to the lower end of the spectrum.
 Whereas those that need fewer carbs can increase their fat to the higher end.

 For example: If you are eating 2,000 calories a day your daily fat needs would look like the following: